eyandocumet/eyandocumet.github.io/projects/pyro.md

 At present, we are in the final manufacturing phase, fabricating and assembling components for full system integration.
 Our design has passed structural validation and subsystem testing, and we are on track to demonstrate the fully functional prototype at our capstone showcase later this month.
 Current outcomes include:
 - Completion of a fully integrated, semi-autonomous fire suppression prototype with both manual and autonomous control modes.
-- Verified mechanical performance under expected operational loads via FEA, with acceptable deflection and safety margins.
+- Verified mechanical performance under expected operational loads via hand-calculations, with acceptable deflection and safety margins.
 - Successful thermal detection and event-driven suppression response tested under controlled conditions.
 - Streamlined mechanical-electrical integration, enabling efficient maintenance, modular upgrades, and clear subsystem interfacing.